 Spike testing is testing blood sugar levels much more frequently after consuming foods/drinks to see the impact on blood sugar levels with the aim to tweak diet accordingly to allow better control of blood sugar levels.

 Spike testing developed after seeing some ladies in our Facebook group getting away with eating some extremely high processed carb meals washed down with full sugar fizzy drinks or pure fruit juices e.t.c.

-We saw in group that often ladies would admit or confess to eating some very questionable things (a large slice of chocolate fudge cake, Krispy Kreme doughnuts, Chinese sweet and sour chicken with rice & chips e.t.c.) and then get absolutely amazingly low levels afterwards, therefore presuming that they they tolerated these suspiciously high carb treats/meals really well.
+We saw in the Facebook group that often ladies would admit or confess to eating some very questionable things (a large slice of chocolate fudge cake, Krispy Kreme doughnuts, Chinese sweet and sour chicken with rice & chips e.t.c.) and then get absolutely amazingly low levels afterwards, therefore presuming that they tolerated this suspiciously high carb treats/meals really well.